jboss-developer/jboss-eap-quickstarts/messaging-clustering/README.md

    You should see "outcome" => "success" for all of the commands.
 3. Restart the server in domain mode as described above.

-_NOTE:_ You may see the following warning in the server log when you run this script.
-You can ignore the warning.

-        WFLYHC0011: Ignoring <permgen> for jvm 'SUN' type jvm: null

 ### Configure the Server and Deploy the Quickstart to a Standalone Server